Roberthorv/age-adjusted_site_frequency_spectrum/README.md

-# age-adjusted_site_frequency_spectrum
+# Age adjusted site frequency spectrum

-TE  age-adjusted site frequency spectrum
+Here are the SLiM and R scripts userd in ??? to perform an age adjusted site frequency spectrum analyses.